GeoEngineers/stormwater/index.md

   focus_3_image: assets/img/community250.jpg
   focus_3_image_alt: Kajaker
   focus_3_title: Community action
-  focus_3_copy: A better informed community can also help make great strides in cleaning up our water.
-Empowering people of the Watershed with ideas, tools and programs to improve homeowner stormwater is a win for all.
+  focus_3_copy: A better informed community can help make great strides in cleaning up our water.
+Empowering people in the Watershed with ideas, tools and programs to improve stormwater is a win for all.
   focus_3_link: community

 ---